sss294/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***
+1. Phone replacement: a way to communicate with friends if phone gets taken away by parents
+2. Local reselling system: a way to let people know you are selling an item and find the top buyer
+3. File sharing: can send files more effectively(send to multiple people) and not leave a paper or email trail
+4. Announcement board: see all events that are coming up and who is interested depending on topic
+5. Agri-tech: recorder of type and number of fruit in inventory that gets updated from the field

 ### Part C
 ### Streaming a Sensor